 Year 7 and Year 8

 Digital Technologies 7 and Year 8 (Compulsory)

 Student learning in Digital Technologies focuses on developing understanding and skills in computational thinking such as decomposing problems and creating solutions; and engaging students with a wider range of information systems as they broaden their experiences and involvement in the digital world.
 Students will have numerous opportunities to create a range of digital solutions, such as interactive web applications.
 This course will continue to enhance student digital literacy by exposing them to a range of programming technologies and languages, thus better preparing our students for the future.

-Year 9 Electives

-Software Development 9-1: Semester 1
+Software Development: Semester 1

-Prerequisite: none

 Did you know that one in two jobs in Australia will require high-level programming and IT skills within the next 10 years?
 The Software Development course aims to help students to gain experience in coding and computational thinking, so they are well equipped to solve problems in a digital environment.
 Building on the skills students have gained through Digital Technologies in Years 7 and 8, the course will practically explore fundamental concepts such as algorithms, control flow, data types, variables, and functions and explore emerging technologies such as artificial intelligence.
 The tasks will also give students the opportunity to develop planning, designing and problem-solving abilities whilst strongly encouraging independent learning.
 The knowledge and skills explored will set students up on a journey to become well prepared for life and careers in the rapidly changing digital world.

-Recreational Coding 9-2: Semester 2
+Recreational Coding: Semester 2

-Prerequisite: none

 Have you ever wondered what goes into producing a video game?
 This course teaches students to design, program and publish games using a game development engine.
 They will investigate game mechanics and plan solutions to overcome logic challenges.
 As well as the technical aspects, students will also gain an understanding of what makes a game enjoyable and marketable.
 They will study the importance of narrative structure, character development and the ethical responsibilities of a game programmer.

-Introduction to Media Studies 9-1: Semester 1

-Prerequisite: none

-Introduction to Media Studies is a hands-on course that allows students to engage with the world of Media and produce a variety of creative media works.
-Students will study the way that media is created and the diverse types of audiences that it is created for.
-The course looks at a wide range of media works from different contexts, including YouTube, Television News and Current Affairs, and more.
-Projects will include creation of a Vlog and Vlog Thumbnail, and the creation of a TV News show, using Adobe Premiere Pro and Photoshop.

-Media & Popular Culture 9-2: Semester 2

-Prerequisite: none

-Media & Popular Culture is a hands-on course that allows students to develop their creative skills in the production of media works from a range of contexts.
-Students will study different movie genres, including Science-Fiction, Super-Hero, and Romantic Comedies, and create short film scenes based on these.
-Students will investigate the way that movie trailers are created and produce a movie trailer and movie posters of their own, using both Adobe Premiere Pro and Photoshop.

-Year 10 Electives

-Modern Media Studies 10-1: Semester 1

-Prerequisite: none

-Modern Media Studies is a hands-on course that allows students to apply different creative skills to produce a variety of different media works that are relevant to their everyday lives.
-Students will investigate different media contexts they engage with, such as the music industry and artist branding, as well as Netflix TV Shows and different genres, including Drama and Comedy.
-Projects that students will produce include music videos, album covers and an episode of a Netflix show, using the programs Adobe Premiere Pro and Photoshop.

-Media & Celebrity Culture 10-2: Semester 2

-Prerequisite: none

-Media & Celebrity Culture is a hands-on course that allows students to engage in the ever-growing Media environment that surrounds them.
-Students investigate the way that celebrities are represented in a variety of different media forms, and the audience these works are made for, including Reality Shows and internet branding.
-Students will study the construction of documentary conventions, and how those rules are used in both real and fictional texts.
-Projects will include the creation of a Reality TV Show, a mockumentary film and a variety of still-image promotional material, using the programs Adobe Premiere Pro and Photoshop.

-Introduction to Computer Science 10-1: Semester 1 Prerequisite: none
+Introduction to Computer Science: Semester 1

 From search engines to smart phones, computers are all around us.
 Studying Computer Science involves discovering the theory and design behind the intelligent systems and computers that transform the way we all live, work and communicate.
 This course introduces students to the fundamental principles, concepts and skills used in the field of computing.
 Students explore how computer and information systems are created and how they run.
 Students develop problem-solving abilities and technical skills as they learn how to diagnose and solve problems while understanding the building blocks of computing.
 These are practical skills that are vital for employability and daily life in a rapidly evolving, technological world.

-Ethical Hacking 10-2: Semester 2
+Ethical Hacking: Semester 2

-Prerequisite: none

 With the increasing reliance on digital technologies in all aspects of life, there has been an exponential rise in the threats posed by exploiting vulnerabilities in these systems.
 The Ethical Hacking course will equip students with entry-level skills to become an ethical, or "white hat" hacker that could help them to fill one of the 3.5 million global job opportunities in this emerging field.
 Students will further develop computer science skills including programming, networking, planning and problem-solving.

 TECHNOLOGIES - DIGITAL TECHNOLOGIES PATHWAYS TO SENIOR SCHOOL COURSES

-YEAR 7

 Semester

 1 OR 2

 Digital

 Technologies 7

-YEAR 8

 Semester

 1 OR 2

 Digital

 Technologies 8

-YEAR 9

 Electives

-Semester 1 Software Development
+Semester 1

+Software

+Development

-Semester 2 Recreational Coding
+Semester 2

+Recreational

+Coding

+Electives

-Semester 1 Intro to Media Studies
+Semester 1

-Semester 2 Media and Popular

-Culture

-YEAR 10 Electives

-Semester 1 Introduction to Computer Science
+Introduction to

+Computer

+Science